- Key Features

 tidb-lightning and can be uninstalled after the importer progress is completed.

-tidb-lightning exits abnormally due to unrecoverable errors (e.g. data corruption), it refuses to reuse the checkpoints until the errors are resolved.
+tidb-lightning exits abnormally due to unrecoverable errors (for example, data corruption), it refuses to reuse the checkpoints until the errors are resolved.
 This is to prevent worsening the situation.
 The checkpoint errors can be resolved using the

 This option allows you to restart importing the table from scratch.
 The schema and table names must be quoted with backquotes and are case-sensitive.